The SEDA Model

 In the SEDA model, the education experience is built around an area of interest and embedded in an industry the students enjoy, so it is immediately more engaging and there is greater context to what students are learning.
 The SEDA model intentionally exposes young people to a range of industry experts, role models and experiences, that creates aspiration and helps them consider a broad range of career options.
 The experiences come in many forms – industry specific curriculum, work placements, real projects, volunteering and links to community.
 These experiences create learning that is relevant.

-Broken down, there are 4 key elements that shape the SEDA Model.
+Broken down, there are four key elements that shape the SEDA Model.

 The Young Person